Capitals’ Anthony Mantha resumes skating but still has ‘long road’ ahead

 Washington acquired Mantha in April 2021 from Detroit in a blockbuster trade for wingers Jakub Vrana and Richard Panik, a 2021 first-round draft pick and a 2022 second-round pick.

 “He seemed pretty excited to put his skates back on,” Conor Sheary said Wednesday.
-“Knock on wood, I haven’t had a rehab like that before and it seems like it could be forever until he plays again, but hopefully he’s inching closer with getting on the ice.
+“Knock on wood, I haven’t had a rehab like that before, and it seems like it could be forever until he plays again, but hopefully he’s inching closer with getting on the ice.
 It’s definitely good to see him back out there.”

 Injures, absences still at forefront